6 Soft Skills for Every Teen

 With this move in mind, here are 5 simple ways to start moving your life (and the lives of teenagers) in the right direction:

-1. Plan ahead.
+Plan ahead.

 A move would not be successful if you decided to throw everything together last minute.
 The same goes for life!
-Plan ahead, set goals, think before acting.
+Plan ahead, set goals, and think before acting.

-Obviously, not every part of life can be planned or controlled.
-In fact, most of life is made up of unexpected moments and incontrollable circumstances.
+Not every part of life can be planned or controlled.
+Most of life is made up of unexpected moments and uncontrollable circumstances.
 But it is important to set goals for where you want your life to go.
-It is hard to make a move in the right direction if you don’t know where you’re headed!

 In all of our support groups, we ask students to share where there lives are now and make a goal for where they would like to be in the future.
 These don’t have to be big goals; in fact, we encourage small, simple things at first.
 Maybe it is getting a few extra hours of sleep, having a more respectful attitude towards adults, or replacing a bad habit with a better coping skill.